Moab Elopement Guide: Everything You Need to Plan Your Dream Day

 And that’s the real magic of eloping here — you get to decide how it all goes.
 Want a totally private ceremony at sunrise?
 Done.
 Want to bring a few close friends or family along for a laid-back celebration in the desert?
 You can do that too.
 Moab’s wide-open spaces make it easy to find the balance between intimacy and adventure.

-From red rock arches to canyon overlooks, Moab is full of jaw-dropping places to say “I do.”
-Whether you’re dreaming of a ceremony in a national park, a sunset vow exchange on a quiet mesa, or a hidden arch all to yourselves, there’s no shortage of epic backdrops here.
+From towering red rock arches to wide-open canyon overlooks, Moab is packed with unforgettable places to say “I do.”
+Whether you’re dreaming of a ceremony inside a national park, a sunset vow exchange on a quiet mesa, or finding a hidden arch all to yourselves, the landscape here truly delivers.

 How to Legally Elope in Moab